wp-plugins/stock-ticker/readme.txt

 * Caching quotes

 == Changelog ==
+= 0.1.2 =
+* Fix: missing argument on settings page for do_settings_fields()
+* Change: replace jQuery stock renderer with native WordPress/PHP functions
+* Optimize: move default settings to single wp_options entry
+* Add: settings: timeout to cache downloaded quotes
+* Add: settings: message to show when no quote can be downloaded

 = 0.1.1.1 =
 * Move: generated CSS and JS to footer
 * Remove: ajax setup from stock-ticker.js library